soniamartis/system-design/url_shortener.md

 creationTime: Instant -> ttl index

 ###  Logic:
-- Given a long Url check wheher a shortUrl already exists for the same
+- Given a long Url check whether longUrl already exists in DB
-- If yes, return shortUrl
+- If yes, return shortUrl for that longUrl
-- If no, generate shortUrl using urlShortener service, store mapping in collection and return
+- If no, generate shortUrl using urlShortener service, store mapping in collection and return shortUrl

 ### Steps to generate shortened url:
 - shortUrl = encode(uniqueId(longUrl))
-- uniqueId(longUrl) does not really depend on contents of the longUrl, rather
+- uniqueId(longUrl) does not really depend on contents of the longUrl so as to avoid any hash collisions and we will use a distributed uniqueId generator so that the values are distinct everytime based on timestamp and machine on which the uniqueId is generated
+- We can leverage base62/base58 encoding on the generated hashValue which will be a 1:1 mapping with the hashValue and will just make the shortUrl more readable

+### Steps to return longUrl
+- Check if shortUrl exists in DB
+- If yes, return {statusCode:301/302, location:longUrl} as part of response headers
+- If not, return 404 not found

+### Optimizations for redirection:
+- send a 301 redirect so that the server is not hit everytime the user enters the shortUrl on browser, browser will handle the redirection
+- introduce a cache layer for redirection api which has the shortUrl -> longUrl mapping to avoid hitting DB everytime, tho it will introduce more issues like cache invalidation esp when the TTL index expires entries on collection.
+In this scenario, we can use change streams to detect updates on DB and refresh cache accordingly